Success consists of going from failure to failure without loss of enthusiasm .

 - If you rent, is your monthly payment manageable?
 If the rent on your beautiful new condo is causing your budget to get out of whack, you have 2 choices: you can cut expenses elsewhere, or you can move to a smaller beautiful condo or apartment.
-A nice option is living in one of the larger communities that offer many options and shorter leases, therefor you can upgrade or downgrade to accommodate your financial situation.

 4. Your Tech Savvy

 The actual physical incarnation of your personal budget will also depend on the degree to which you are comfortable with technology.

 - Do you bank online, by telephone, or only at the branch?
 If you bank online, you can download, print, or view your transactions 24/7 and usually link them to a budgeting software like Quicken.
 If you don’t trust the security of the internet, you will likely need to set up a system for yourself where you regularly monitor and evaluate income and expenditures.

 - Are you comfortable using a computer?
 If so, you can use budgeting software and/or spreadsheet programs to help you draw up your budget.
 Some websites even offer free budget software.
 If you’re not comfortable using a computer, all you need is a pencil, a calculator and some paper.
 It doesn’t really matter how you do it, just that you do it. 🙂